 The GED exam’s time limits are usually sufficient and set in a way that at least 85 percent of all GED test-takers can complete the tests comfortably.

-The Chief Examiner will be posting each test’s starting and ending time.
+The Chief Examiner will be posting each test’s starting and ending times.
 Test takers are required to take good notice of the time and be required to turn in their test materials when the allotted time is over.

-The four GED subtests must be taken exclusively in a computer-based format.
+The four GED subtests can be taken exclusively in a computer-based format.
 Only for students with disabilities who are required and allowed to take the tests on paper, there still is a paper-based format.

 GED test-takers should not be spending too much of the given time on each individual question, so if you don’t know an answer, you best mark the answer that seemed to be best in the first place.

 If you mark two answers for a question, you will not receive any credit for that specific question.
 For each question, just one answer should be marked.
 There is always just one correct answer to each individual question.

 Please be sure that your marks on the answer sheet completely fill the circles and are dark.
 The multiple-choice questions on your Writing Skills answer sheet have large bubbles that surround smaller white bubbles, and you only need to fill the smaller white bubbles.

 You should not be making any stray marks on your answer sheets, and if you erase anything, you should do so completely; and please check if every circle you marked on your answer sheets is corresponding with that question’s number to your answer choice.